nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting an event : `delevent`

-Deletes the specified event from the event list and deletes all occurences of the event tied to persons in the address book, if any.
+Deletes the specified event from the event list and deletes all occurrences of the event tied to persons in the address book, if any.

 Format: `delevent EVENT_INDEX`

-* Deletes the event at the specified `EVENT_INDEX` and all occurences of the event tied to persons in the address book, if any.
+* Deletes the event at the specified `EVENT_INDEX` and all occurrences of the event tied to persons in the address book, if any.
 * The event index refers to the index number shown in the displayed event list.
 * The event index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `listevent` followed by `delevent 2` deletes the 2nd event in the event list and all occurences of the 2nd event tied to persons in the address book, if any.
+* `listevent` followed by `delevent 2` deletes the 2nd event in the event list and all occurrences of the 2nd event tied to persons in the address book, if any.

 ### Editing an event : `editevent`